 By Edward Sullivan, Contributor

 Most everyone dislikes email, but it’s still the preferred method of communication for 90% of workplaces.
-So here are a few quick tips for writing clear, actionable work-related emails.
+So here are a few quick tips for writing clear, actionable work-related emails (for more on this and how to manage 10x-level talent, check out our upcoming book, Game Changer).

 1. Write Shorter Emails